Patient and Visitor Guidance During the COVID-19 Pandemic

 You may be able to use a telehealth option for your appointment.
 A telephone or video appointment allows you to talk to your PIMC Clinic provider from the comfort and safety of your home.
 Please give us a call at (602) 263-1695 to discuss your options.

-Medication Pickup Yes, our pharmacy is still open and providing a Drive Up Medication Refill service for existing prescriptions.
-Additionally, you can enroll in Meds by Mail for your refills so you don’t have to come to campus to pick them up.
+Effective Monday June 21, 2021 Pharmacy Curbside pickup has ended.
+All refills will need to be picked up in the main hospital pharmacy.
+Alternatively, you can enroll in Meds by Mail for your refills so you don’t have to come to campus to pick them up.

 Yes!
 If you need a back to work clearance, you can contact your primary care provider through the PIMC call center at 602-263-1695.
 If you do not have a primary care provider at PIMC, please contact the Public Health Team at 602-248-4194.